 An Epidemic of Absence is a brilliant, cutting-edge exploration of the dramatic rise of allergic and autoimmune diseases and the controversial, potentially groundbreaking therapies that scientists are developing to correct these disorders.

-~ While some of you may know that collaborator Tim Steele and I did a totally fun (lots of lafs: fart jokes, poo and fecal transplant jokes, etc.) recording the other day with Dave Asprey for an upcoming vidcast/podcast on Resistant Starch, primarily, he previously did a show with my other collaborator and long time friend—going back to 2008—"Dr. BG," now fully outed as Grace Liu, PharmD.
+~ While some of you may know that collaborator Tim Steele and I did a totally fun (lots of lafs: fart jokes, poo and fecal transplant jokes, etc.) recording the other day with Dave Asprey for an upcoming vidcast/podcast on Resistant Starch, primarily, he previously did a show with my other collaborator and long time friend—going back to 2008—"Dr. BG (link removed)," now fully outed as Grace Liu, PharmD.
 There's a decent amount of "chop" in the audio which they're working on re-recording for the iTunes podcast version, but in the meantime, here's the transcript.

 This is how far a mother will go.